Concert FAQs

 The concerts will be streamed via Vimeo, which is a video viewing platform similar to YouTube.
 You can view the concerts on any device hooked up to the internet, though Vimeo is not currently available via Roku.

-When will I receive the concert link and password?
+When will I receive the livestream link?

-If you have purchased your tickets more than a week in advance of the concert, you will receive an email with the link and password for the concert stream 2-3 days prior to the program date.
+If you have purchased your tickets more than a week in advance of the concert, you will receive an email with the link and password for the concert stream three days prior to the program date.

 If you have not received an email from us by the day of the concert, please email us at office@dumbartonconcerts.org, and we will pass along the details as quickly as possible.